MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 #### Feature Selection

 - It is a technique used to reduce the dimensionality of the dataset.
-- It is by leaving only one of the highly correlated features.
+- It is by leaving only the highly correlated features.
 - Filtering is a technique in Feature selection, which is eliminating the irrelevant data.

 #### Feature Creation and transformation